Black-crowned Night-Heron

 An advantage is that you can receive a compilation of messages as one message and are not interrupted during the day with a stream of messages.
 The disadvantage of course is that you miss out on "real-time" conversation.
 Choosing the Digest Option for PABIRDS is easy to do:

-In the TO field of your e-mail, type the following: This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+In the TO field of your e-mail, type the following: listserv@list.audubon.org.

-Leave the SUBJECT line blank or if your mailing program does not permit this, you can out in anything, the software just ignores it.
+Leave the SUBJECT line blank or if your mailing program does not permit this, you can type in anything, the software just ignores it.

 In the body of the message type the following: